eManPrague/frui.ts/examples/simpletodolist/README.md

 }
 ```

-- The VM should provide an information whether all items are completed and allow changing of the state for all of them
+- The VM should provide information whether all items are completed and allow changing of the state for all of them

 ```ts
 @computed get isAllCompleted() {